Skip to content

 Reproducible Electrical Performance

-Consistent material properties contribute to predictable electrical behavior in finished electronic and electrical components.
+Consistent material properties are essential to achieve predictable electrical behaviour in electronic components and ensure device reliability.

 Typical Properties